-1. Statement of Purpose.
+- Statement of Purpose.
 The statement of purpose for the organization.
-2. Affiliation a.
-Affiliation with Boise State University clearly stated - What does that affiliation mean?
-What are the obligations and responsibilities?

-b.
-Affiliation with a national group and their constitution (if any).

-3. Non-Discrimination Statement.
-(Must be incorporated into the constitution.)
-It is the policy of the University to oppose and prevent discrimination based on race, color, creed, national origin, physical handicap, age or sex (sex: excluding organizations whose primary function is to provide social activities for their members).
-The University requires each organization to include a nondiscriminatory statement in their national and local charter, constitution or by-laws.

-4. Eligibility of Members.
+Affiliation - a.
+Affiliation with Boise State University clearly stated What does that affiliation mean?
+What are the obligations and responsibilities? - b.
+Affiliation with a national group and their constitution (if any). - 3.
+Non-Discrimination Statement.
+It is the policy of the University to oppose and prevent discrimination on the basis of race, color, national origin, sex, creed, age or handicap (sex: excludes organizations whose primary purpose is to provide social activities for their members).
+The University requires each organization to include a non-discriminatory statement in their charter, constitution or by-laws.
+The university also requires each organization to submit a copy of their national and/or local charter, constitution and by-laws.
+This is necessary to determine whether discrimination for the aforementioned reasons is encouraged on national or local level. - 4.
+Eligibility of Members.
 Reflecting minimum BSU academic requirements.
 Voter eligibility.
-All officers and voting members must be full fee paying BSU students.

-5. Authority of Officers.
-How their authority is exercised, where it is vested and how these officials are replaced.

-6. Selection and Removal of Officers.
-Method used, specific time and type of vote.

-7. Sources of Financial Support.

-8. Constitutional Revisions.
+All officers and voting members must be full fee paying BSU students. - Authority of Officers.
+How their authority is exercised, where it is vested and how these officials are replaced. - Selection and Removal of Officers.
+Method used, specific time and type of vote. - 7.
+Sources of Financial Support. - 8.
+Constitutional Revisions.
 Any changes in a group's constitution require approval by the ASBSU Judiciary.

 Ad Hoc Organizations: The ASBSU Judiciary through its own procedures is authorized to grant temporary recognition to a student group organized for a one-time event or single purpose of supporting or opposing a candidate or issue on a ballot measure in any special or regular ASBSU election.

 Loss of Recognition: A group is no longer officially recognized when it has ceased to function as evidenced by:

-a.
-Notice of dissolution from officers and/or advisor.

-b.
-Failure to hold any meetings over a twelve-month period; or, c.
-Failure to submit a current roster of officers within ten days of an election. d.
-Failure to have a representative attend the mandatory student organization meeting held during each fall semester.

-e.
-Failure to pick up mail from the organization's mailbox at least every four weeks.
+- a. notice of dissolution from officers and/or advisor; - b. failure to hold any meetings over a twelve-month period: - c. failure to submit a current roster of officers within ten days of an election; - d. failure to have a representative attend the mandatory student organization meeting held during each fall semester; - e. failure to pick up mail from the organization's mailbox at least every four weeks.